Are you planning a trip to South Africa? We have some helpful tips to ensure it is a smooth and enjoyable one.

 International – domestic connections

 After clearing customs and collecting your bags at the international carousel, you must check in your luggage for your domestic flight.
 There should be a fast bag drop re-check desk available but not guaranteed.
-Once you have dropped your bag, head to Domestic Terminal and pass through security before heading to your gate.
+Once you have dropped your bag, head to the Domestic Terminal and pass through security before heading to your gate.

-Recommended minimum connecting time is 90 minutes.
+The recommended minimum connecting time is 90 minutes.
 Please allow extra time if you require special assistance or you are travelling with children.

 Luggage